 The Information We Collect:

-We also collect other information that does not, on its own, permit association with any specific individual.
+We also collect other information that does not, on its own, identify any specific individual.
 We may use this information to assist in administering the site, to learn about user behavior on the website, and to understand and analyze trends.
 Examples of this type of information include:

-- Information collected through cookies, pixel tags, and other technologies
+- Information collected through cookies, pixel tags, and other technologies; and

-If we combine non-personal information with personal information, the combined information will be treated as personal information while it remains combined.
+If we combine such non-personally identifiable information with Personally Identifiable Information, the combined information will be treated as Personally Identifiable Information while it remains combined.

 The Way We Use Information:

-We use non-identifying and aggregate information to better design our website and to learn more about visitors to our website.
-For example, we may find out that X number of individuals visited a certain area on our website, but we would not disclose anything that could be used to identify those individuals.
+We use non-personally identifying information to better design our website and to learn more about visitors to our website.
+For example, we may learn that a certain number of individuals visited a specific area on our website, but in learning that information we would not disclose anything that could be used to identify those individuals.

 We may be required – by law, legal process, litigation, and/or requests from public and governmental authorities – to disclose information provided on the website.

-We may collect data about your activities on our websites, such as the pages you have viewed, and may share this information with third-party companies to display relevant ads.
-These third-party companies may track your online activities over time by collecting information through automated means and may use this information for ad targeting.
+We may collect data about your activities on our websites, such as the pages you have viewed, and may share this information with third-parties to allow them to display relevant ads to you.
+These third-parties may track your online activities over time by collecting information through automated means, and may use this information for ad targeting.
 These companies typically use a cookie, web beacon, or other similar tracking technologies to collect this information.

 Our Commitment To Data Security